 Have you been injured on the job and need a Workers’ Compensation attorney in the Denver, Colorado and Fort Collins areas?

-Our Workers’ Compensation lawyers have found that according to the Bureau of Labor Statistics, in 2005 there were 5,734 work-related fatalities in the United States.
+Our Workers’ Compensation lawyers have found that according to the most current data released on December 18, 2018 by the Bureau of Labor Statistics, in the year 2017 there were 5,147 work-related fatalities in the United States.
 Transportation accidents, falls, violent acts, contact with equipment, exposure to harmful substances, fire and explosions comprise some of the work-related incidents that can cause death and injury, providing a cause for Workers’ Compensation attorneys to step in.
 Accidents happen not only in the private sector but often involve government workers and self-employed workers.
 Workers’ Compensation injuries and deaths on the job can occur with the young, the old, the experienced and untrained alike.
 Unfortunately, the workplace is not always safe which is why our experienced Denver, Colorado Workers’ Compensation lawyers are standing by.
 Our attorneys know the laws when it comes to Workers’ Compensation and can help explain those laws and your rights.

 Overview of Colorado Workers’ Compensation law